elephantrobotics/pymycobot/docs/README.md

 - **Parameters**:

-  - `servo_no`: Serial number of articulated steering gear, 1 - 6.
+  - `servo_no`: Serial number of articulated steering gear.
+    - for mycobot / mecharm: int 1-6.
+    - for mypalletizer: int 1-4.
+    - for myArm: int 1 - 7.
   - `data_id`: Data address.

 - **Returns**: `value`: 0 - 4096